 Construction of the BAP Pisco landing platform dock

-The landing platform dock is being constructed by SIMA with assistance from South Korean company Dae Sun Shipbuilding and Engineering, which is responsible for providing design drawings, certifications and technical assistance for the construction of two LPDs.
+The LPD is being constructed by SIMA with assistance from South Korean company Dae Sun Shipbuilding and Engineering, which is responsible for providing design drawings, certifications and technical assistance for the construction of two LPDs.

 Construction of the BAP Pisco is solely handled by the engineers and technicians of the SIMA-Peru Marine Industrial Services.
-The Peruvian Navy christened and launched the BAP Pisco in April this year.
+The Peruvian Navy christened and launched the BAP Pisco in April 2017.

-The ship will undergo harbour and sea acceptance trials later on in the year.
-The trials will assess the power supply, hull and machinery, stability and the propulsion system to ensure the reliable operation of the vital onboard equipment and systems.
+The ship underwent harbour and sea acceptance trials later the same year to assess the power supply, hull and machinery, stability, and propulsion system to ensure the reliable operation of the vital on-board equipment and systems.

 The LPD is equipped with a small well deck, which can accommodate two 23m landing craft utility (LCU) units, while the cargo deck of the ship can house 24 amphibious vehicles and either 18 tanks or 13 heavy trucks.